KangningZhang/DeepCaImX/README.md

 #### Note: Every package can be installed in a few minutes.

 ## Simulated Dataset
-#### Dataset generator: The algorithm for generating simulated dataset is based on the paper of FISSA (_Keemink, S.W., Lowe, S.C., Pakan, J.M.P. et al. FISSA: A neuropil decontamination toolbox for calcium imaging signals.
-Sci Rep 8, 3493 (2018). https://doi.org/10.1038/s41598-018-21640-2_) and SimCalc repository (https://github.com/rochefort-lab/SimCalc/).
+#### Dataset generator (FISSA Version): The algorithm for generating simulated dataset is based on the paper of FISSA (_Keemink, S.W., Lowe, S.C., Pakan, J.M.P. et al. FISSA: A neuropil decontamination toolbox for calcium imaging signals.
+Sci Rep 8, 3493 (2018)_) and SimCalc repository (https://github.com/rochefort-lab/SimCalc/).
 For the code used to generate the simulated data, please download the documents in the folder "Simulated Dataset Generator".
 #### Training dataset: https://drive.google.com/file/d/1WZkIE_WA7Qw133t2KtqTESDmxMwsEkjJ/view?usp=share_link
 #### Testing Dataset: https://drive.google.com/file/d/1zsLH8OQ4kTV7LaqQfbPDuMDuWBcHGWcO/view?usp=share_link

+#### Dataset generator (NAOMi Version): The algorithm for generating simulated dataset is based on the paper of NAOMi (_Song, A., Gauthier, J. L., Pillow, J. W., Tank, D. W. & Charles, A. S. Neural anatomy and optical microscopy (NAOMi) simulation for evaluating calcium imaging methods.
+Journal of neuroscience methods 358, 109173 (2021)_).
+For the code use to generate the simulated data, please go to this link: https://bitbucket.org/adamshch/naomi_sim/src/master/code/
 ## Experimental Dataset
 #### We used the samples from ABO dataset:
 https://github.com/AllenInstitute/AllenSDK/wiki/Use-the-Allen-Brain-Observatory-%E2%80%93-Visual-Coding-on-AWS.